 Adapters can come in several different materials, just like fittings.
-Overall, brass or metallic adapters will be longer-lasting and more durable when compared to adapters made out of plastic.
-This is even more important than with regular fittings, since adapters might be taken off and screwed back on relatively frequently depending on your hosing needs.
+Overall, brass or metallic adapters will be longer-lasting and more durable when compared to adapters made of plastic.
+This is more important than with regular fittings, since adapters might be taken off and screwed back on frequently depending on your households needs.

 For instance, a professional using a garden hose will likely be taking their hose around with them to various homes.
 In this case, an adapter that will last for a long time is a necessity.

-If your garden hose isn’t running water very well, it may not be a result of a poor fitting.
-Instead, your hose as a whole might need to be cleaned.
+If your garden hose isn’t working properly, it may not be a result of a poor fitting.
+Instead, your hose might need to be cleaned.

-Hoses that spend a lot of time outside might end up sitting in gunk or other dirt and debris which can impact water flow and water pressure.
+Hoses that spend a lot of time outside can get dirt or debris inside which can impact water flow and water pressure.

 A great idea is to make a bleach solution with about ¼ of a cup of bleach, which is then added to a bucket of water.
 This should be the solution your hose is dipped into.
-Let the hose sit in the solution for about 8 hours or so, which should be enough time for most bacteria and other dirt to be dissolved or reduced in quantity.
+Let the hose sit in the solution for about 8 hours or so, which should be enough time for most bacteria and other dirt to be dissolved or agitated enough to come out.

 Soak the hose in a bucket of regular water after the bleach solution for about an hour.
 After this, run plenty of water through the hose for several minutes to make sure that all traces of bleach have been expelled from the hose’s interior.
 This will ensure that the water you use to water your plants isn’t toxic in any way.